scm1210/LLM-to-HPC/README.md

 # LLM-to-HPC
-Repo for Running LLMs on HPC
+Repo for Running LLMs on Princeton HPC